 Do Dads Really Need Paternity Leave?

-The recent amendments in the Maternity Benefits Act in India have started discussion about the need to introduce a law for paternity act as well.
+The recent amendments in the Maternity Benefits Act in India have started a discussion about the need to introduce a paternity act law.
 There is a lot of confusion regarding what paternity leave is basically because the concept was not popular in India until a few years ago.
-We, at Morph Maternity, have compiled facts and figures on the paternity leave to help you decide what is best for you.
+We, at Morph Maternity, have compiled facts and figures on paternity leave to help you decide what is best for you.

 Paternity leave is the time a father takes off from work upon the birth of his child.
 The period of the leave and the nature, whether paid or unpaid, differs from place to place.